Pere001/rising_tide_ld50/README.md

 # Rising Tide
-A 2D survival game made from scratch in C++ in 25 days.
+A 2D survival game made C++ in 25 days with no libraries or engines.
 Compiled with MSVC.

 Download the game: